ItsHisoka17/Discord-Webhooks-Handler/README.md

-# Discord Webhooks - Better interact with Discord Webhooks API
+# Discord Webhooks Handler - Better interact with Discord Webhooks API

 ### Why use this?